 Keep your bread fresh by storing it in an airtight ziplock or food-safe plastic bag at room temperature or in a refrigerator up to 3 days.
 It can also be frozen up to 3 months.

-To prepare this recipe without wheat gluten, choose a 1-1 gluten-free flour.
+To prepare this recipe without wheat gluten, choose a 1-1 all-purpose gluten-free flour.
 Be sure to check the labels of the other ingredients you use to ensure they are all gluten-free.

 Recipe